- Search The Registry

 9. Richard Wright, one of America’s greatest writers, offered his literary services to the government for “the national democratic cause.”

-10. The Federal Bureau of Investigation, know for spying on and plotting against African American Civil Rights leaders, concluded that “despite pockets of cynicism, African Americans strongly supported, and desired to be part of, the war effort.”
+10. The Federal Bureau of Investigation, known for spying on and plotting against Black Civil Rights leaders, officially concluded that “despite pockets of cynicism, Blacks strongly supported, and desired to be part of, the war effort.”